-- a) resolving the situation yourself.
-This may be after seeking advice from the HR Department, a Contact Officer or your direct Supervisor; or - b) requesting your Supervisor speak to the respondent on your behalf.
-The Supervisor will privately convey your concerns and reiterate the Company's commitment to EEO to the respondent without assessing the merits of the case; or - c) a complaint is made, the respondent admits to the behaviour, and an investigation is not required if the complaint can be resolved; or - d) a Supervisor or Manager observes unacceptable conduct occurring and takes independent action even when no complaint has been made.
+- e) resolving the situation yourself.
+This may be after seeking advice from the HR Department, a Contact Officer or your direct Supervisor; or - f) requesting your Supervisor speak to the alleged perpetrator on your behalf.
+The Supervisor will privately convey your concerns and reiterate the Company's commitment to EEO to the alleged perpetrator without assessing the merits of the case; or - g) a complaint is made, the perpetrator admits to the behaviour, and an investigation is not required if the complaint can be resolved; or - h) a Supervisor or Manager observes unacceptable conduct occurring and takes independent action even when no complaint has been made.